nuuuwan/news_lk3_data/README.md

 According to the Supreme Court’s judgment, the compensation is to be paid to the Secretary to the Treasury.

-The Supreme Court also held that the then Minister in charge of the subject, Nalaka Godahewa, and the Marine Environment Protection Authority (MEPA) violated fundamental human rights by failing to take appropriate action to prevent the environmental catastrophe.
+The Supreme Court ruling states that the respondent should within one year from the date of the judgment, must make an initial payment of USD 1 billion and it can be paid in installments.

-The judgment was delivered by a five-judge bench of the Supreme Court, presided over by Chief Justice Justice Murdu Fernando.
+The Supreme Court also ordered the establishment of the MV X-Press Pearl Compensation Commission which will be chaired by retired Supreme Court Justice E.A.G.R.
+Amarasekera.

 ...